Cuomo: No STAR rebate for tax delinquents

 At a state legislative hearing earlier this month, Tax Department officials said they had no authority to halt the checks even in such circumstances.

-Cuomo sought to remedy the issue by including in his 2020-21 state budget proposal, unveiled Tuesday.
-It will give the Tax Department, working with local assessors, the ability to determine if someone is more than one year in arrears.
+Cuomo sought to remedy the issue in his 2020-21 state budget proposal, unveiled Tuesday, by giving the Tax Department, working with local assessors, the ability to determine if someone is more than one year in arrears.
 The agency cited the newspaper’s reports for prompting the proposal.

 The governor’s proposal would give the delinquent taxpayer 30 days to pay and not lose STAR benefits.
 There was no immediate estimate on how many delinquent homeowners might be subject to losing STAR benefits.